phpkidindia/woocommerce-pay-to-upload/readme.txt

 Once files are uploaded you can view them from the admin view of the order.
 A meta box is added to the side with links to the files.

 == Changelog ==

+=1.1.2=
+ * Fixed the uploader issues which was not working in the newer wordpress versions.
+Fixed by Ashok G

 = 1.1.1 =
 BUG: uploader() did not verify that the passable statuses were an array, ie one or no statuses available.